X

 Any member of our Parish who has received his or her first Holy Communion and is at least in the third grade is invited to become an Altar Server.
 An in person training, led by the Pastoral Associate for Worship, is required.

-If you are interested, please contact Anthony Gallina.
+If you are interested, please contact Parish Office.

 Lectors